Tag Archives: Self Realization

 A Comprehensive Guide to Bhagavad-Gita-by HD Goswami (pg.68)

 Today, every has heard of karma.
 All mundane actions create a reaction, either good or bad.
 When we act selfishly or immorally we create bad karma–of course good actions also create good karma.
 Rule #1: The more wisdom we painlessly adopt, the less suffering from inpulsive actions.
 For example, when Lizzy Bennett first detects the serious error of her first impressions concerning both Mr. Darcy, and Wickham, she declares, “Until that moment, I hardly knew myself!”
-When challenged by the formidable Lady Catherine de Bourgh, Lizzy courageously sticks to her guns and declares that she owes it to herself to pursue her best life, without reference to the demands of anyone unconnected to her.
+When challenged by the formidable Lady Catherine de Bourgh, Lizzy courageously sticks to her guns and declares that she owes it to herself to pursue her best life, without reference to the demands of anyone “unconnected” to her.
 As they say, “You go girl!
-Knowing the self helps us to not believe or follow the many narcissistic people who are only after their own self-interest and who only want to sell you the latest gadget or to dominate and exploit the world.
-This consumer culture is built on confusing people as to their real self-interest.

-Austen meant to educate and enlighten us about actions and reactions so that by the end of any novel, those who are paying attention get a clear picture of the most common delusions which oblige mortal beings to suffer undesirable results–and the happiness of those who act wisely.
-We cannot but be sorry that Lydia Bennett chooses to abandon moral principles and her family.
-And also we cannot but appreciate that Lizzy and her eldest sister, Jane, also receive (and deserve) the better results of their more exalted behavior.
+Austen is the one to follow.
+Narcissistic people on social media are unfortunately called ‘influencers.’
+We wish they weren’t!
+Mostly they are engaged in confusing people as to their real self-knowledge.
+We can also attain the happiness of those who act wisely.
+Amazingly, Jane makes chastity elegant.
+Somehow it is natural that (many) people feel sorry that Lydia Bennett chooses to abandon moral principles and run off with Mr. Wickham (P&P).
+And also we cannot but appreciate that Lizzy and her eldest sister, Jane, also deserve the better results of their more exalted behavior.
 Elizabeth tells Jane, in Pride and Prejudice, “Until I have your goodness, I cannot have your happiness.”
 So karma is real and we can learn about goodness by reading Bhagavad-gita (and of course by reading Jane Austen’s novels!).
 Like a scientist we can discover the distinction between real and false roads to perfect life–and if we are not happy then there must be a reason or an error of judgement in our thinking and actions.
 We keep learning and adjusting our lives until we reach wisdom, self-knowledge and rational happiness and contentment.

-Thanks for reading and if you enjoy this blog please take a minute to subscribe!
+Thanks for reading and if you enjoy this blog please take a minute to like and subscribe!

 2 Comments